tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

-Thanks to the magic of the internet, and the kind help of some friendly people (and because I asked very nicely), I was able to get in touch with Robert Swarthe, the animator who was specifically mentioned in Ray's book as the one who made the black cutout patterns.
+Thanks to the magic of the internet, and the kind help of some friendly people (and because I asked very nicely), I was able to get in touch with Robert Swarthe, the animator who was specifically mentioned in Ray's book as the one who made the black patterns.
 Robert put me in touch with Scott Squires as well, who photographed the sequence and who worked directly with Robert.

 Robert and Scott have been awesome.
-They supplied the photos below, and Robert even made an animated diagram, also included below.
+They supplied some of the photos below, and Robert even made an animated diagram, also included below.
+They contacted Dennis Muren, who sent along even more photographs.
 They took the time to answer all my questions and gave as many details as they could remember.
 This document attempts to record those details for posterity.